-- 20.1 It is essential for the protection of the municipality's interests that the provisions of particularly the Municipal Systems Act 2000 and the Property Rates Act 2004, in so far as they provide additional debt collection mechanisms for municipalities, be diligently enforced.
-At the same time, both the council and the administration must note the obligations, which the municipality has towards the community in respect of customer care and relations. - 20.2 For ease of reference a summary of the relevant extracts from the Municipal Systems Act, specifically Sections 95 to 103 and Section 118, are therefore appended to this policy, as are Sections 28 and 29 of the Property Rates Act.
+20.1 It is essential for the protection of the municipality's interests that the provisions of particularly the Municipal Systems Act 2000, in so far as they provide additional debt collection mechanisms for municipalities, be diligently enforced.
+At the same time, both the council and the administration must note the obligations, which the municipality has towards the community in respect of customer care and relations.

+20.2 For ease of reference a summary of the relevant extracts from the Municipal Systems Act, specifically Sections 95 to 103 and Section 118, are therefore appended to this policy.
 The immediately relevant extracts from the Water Services Act 1997 and the Municipal Finance Management Act are also included in the annexure.